OmarThinks/docker-cheat-sheet/README.md

 Or erase the version.
 Now the file is working correctly.

 **5. Up and running**:
 in the CLI, type this command:<b>
 ```bash
 docker-compose up -d
 ```
 </b>
-The **d** flag to escape the the command line and to write more codes.
+The <b>d</b> flag to escape the the command line and to write more codes.

 Now in the CLI, type this command to display the running containers.
 <b>